Sicario (2015 film): Plot

 After the team learns that Díaz has been recalled to Mexico, they prepare to raid the tunnel near Nogales.
 Matt reveals to Kate and Reggie that their involvement is a technical necessity as the CIA is not allowed to operate alone within US borders.
 An angered Reggie tells Kate they should leave, but she insists on staying to learn about the mission's true purpose.
 As a gunfight with the cartel begins, Kate follows Alejandro into Mexico.
 She sees him abduct Silvio, a corrupt Sonora police officer working as one of Díaz's drug mules.
-Kate attempts to arrest Alejandro, but he shoots her in her Kevlar vest before driving away with Silvio at gunpoint.
-On the U.S. side of the border, Kate confronts Matt, who explains the mission is part of a broader operation to consolidate the cartels into a single entity that the U.S. can more easily control.
-Alejandro, who previously worked for the Medellín Cartel in Colombia, was hired to assassinate Alarcón, the man responsible for ordering the murder of Alejandro's wife and daughter when he was a prosecutor in Juárez.
+Kate attempts to arrest Alejandro, but he shoots her twice in her Kevlar vest to subdue her, angrily telling her to never point a gun at him again, before driving away with Silvio at gunpoint.

+On the U.S. side of the border, Kate confronts Matt, who explains the mission is part of a broader operation to revert the various drug cartels back to a single Colombian-run business that the U.S. can more easily control and work with.
+Alejandro, who previously worked for the Medellín Cartel, was hired to assassinate Alarcón, the man responsible for ordering the murder of Alejandro's wife and daughter when he was a prosecutor in Juárez.
 Alejandro kills Silvio after he stops Díaz's vehicle and forces Díaz to drive to Alarcón's estate.
-On arrival, he quickly kills Díaz, Alarcón's guards, his wife, two sons, and Alarcón.
+On arrival, he quickly kills Díaz and Alarcón's guards; finding the family seated to dinner, he vengefully kills Alarcón's wife and two sons first and then kills Alarcón.

 The next day, Alejandro appears in Kate's apartment and forces her at gunpoint to sign a statement attesting that the entire operation was legal.
 As he leaves, she aims her pistol at him and Alejandro turns to face her, but she cannot bring herself to pull the trigger.
-In Nogales, Silvio's widow watches her son's football game, which is briefly interrupted by the sound of distant gunfire.
+In Nogales, Silvio's widow watches her son's soccer game, which is briefly interrupted by the sound of distant machine-gun fire.